-Immune System, ADHD: Reasons to Give Children Omega-3 Supplements
+Immune System, ADHD: Should Children Take Omega-3 Supplements

 Omega-3 fatty acids in our diets play multiple roles in building and maintaining all of our bodies, but they can be especially important for growing children.
 Let’s look at two ways: developing a strong immune system, and treating attention-deficit / hyperactivity disorder (ADHD).